hmxf/RTJetson/README.md

 The only thing to note is that a specific version of L4T and related source codes only support the development platforms supported by this version of L4T, and cross-version hardware support is hard to guarantee.

+**Modify the $BUILD_DIR Parameter in the two scripts before you use them if you need a different Build Path other than ~/RTJetsonBuild.**

 ## Install Dependencies

 	sudo apt update && sudo apt update && sudo apt upgrade -y && sudo apt autoremove -y